jordus100/stf-console-api/README.md

     STF_TOKEN - Authorization token
     STF_URL   - URL to STF
 ```
-- Authorization token can be obtained from the STF web interface in Settings -> Keys
+- Authorization token can be obtained from the Smartdust Lab web interface in Settings -> Keys
-- When connecting with this tool for the first time, have the STF web interface open
+- When connecting with this tool for the first time, have the Smartdust Lab web interface open
 to accept adding a new ADB key.
 This is necessary for every new machine that hasn't connected
-yet to Remote Debug on a given STF instance.
+yet to Remote Debug on a given Lab instance.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/Malinskiy/stf-client.

 ## License